rmflight/reviews.McDermottMDR/README.md

 first, and that is very useful (as exemplified by this manuscript), but from the current description that does not make it "linguistic".

+### Weak "substrate specificity" claim

+This is mentioned in the abstract, and 2 times in the introduction.
+The wording in the abstract implies that the method is able to delineate substrate specificity, i.e. that the method can generate regexes that are specific for different substrates.
+However, the one result implies rather that the regexes identify the region responsible for substrate specificity.
+These seem to be two different things in my mind, and I think either the claim in the abstract and introduction should be dropped or clarified, especially given that there is only one example provided.
+Finally, the claim is weakened in the current text because the word **substrate** is missing from the paragraph discussing the evidence for substrate specificity (Results, Drug reistance transporters, Functional motifs identified, last paragraph in that section, no mention of "substrate", just specificity).

 ## Other Simple Improvements to Text

+**Results**, "Functional motifs identified", last paragraph, there is

 **Methods**, under PILGram, first sentence, a reference is missing to SIEVE.